hmZa-Sfyn/Quacko/docs/README.md

 }
 ```

-For more detailed examples, please see `goObj.mp`.
+For more detailed examples, please see `goObj.qk`.

 ## Standard module introduction